galvc/React-Messaging-Project/README.md

-or maybe nott, bug is still there - it;s just not gonna work this way i will have t do the checking in state, component will nto be rendered every time i click so thats why there is no change http://adripofjavascript.com/blog/drips/object-equality-in-javascript.html -trying to create a room. i want to change the chatlist component to create a room component -creatin g a new room wont work because im passing an object within an object,. i made a new object before passing that into props and thats whats making it not work
+or maybe nott, bug is still there - it;s just not gonna work this way i will have t do the checking in state, component will nto be rendered every time i click so thats why there is no change http://adripofjavascript.com/blog/drips/object-equality-in-javascript.html

 - i also have another problem where createroom() and createroom = () => how diff are they?
-- when i create a room, updat the roomlist and switch to that room what is the difference between being added and joining  a room in the hooks? - prpably the other one is for other users joining a room
+! - when i create a room, updat the roomlist and switch to that room what is the difference between being added and joining  a room in the hooks? - prpably the other one is for other users joining a room
+- use either room name or component name...
+-maybe use a popup for createroom instead
+-  room header + chatlist or room header / chatlist = what are the pros and cons???
+-delete room works after giving a the permissions, however the roomlist does not get updaeted
 ### Solved
 - after commmenting .map out this error shows up in chatscreen.js - error reading request body error 400.
 See below
 - messages weren't showing up, .map error.
 Solution: wrong this.state name.
 I also fixed the object properties for the message text, it has since been